[UPDATE March 2020] All screen prints and instructions have been updated and validated as of March 20, 2020.

 External Attendee 3: Anyone with a phone to dial in and join

 You can also have a dial-in conference option so attendees can join the Microsoft Teams meeting from any device, anywhere.
-This requires Audio Conferencing which comes with an Office 365 Enterprise E5 subscription or on a pay-per-minute basis as an add-on to Office 365 E1 or E3.
-Where Audio Conferencing has been enabled by an Admin, users will automatically see the dial-in options for Microsoft Teams’ meetings.
+This requires Audio Conferencing which comes with an Office 365 Enterprise E5 subscription or as an add-on to Office 365 E1 or E3.
+Where Audio Conferencing has been enabled by an Admin, users will automatically see the dial-in options for Microsoft Teams’ meetings added to each Teams meeting invitation (blurred in image).
+This is a great option if you anticipate some attendees to have low band-width.

 Recording your Teams Meeting